Shopping Tips: How To Buy a Car for a Teenager

 Also, consider whether your teen can and should be allowed to drive a manual transmission.
 Although manuals do provide more control, when one is new to driving, manually shifting requires a higher level of concentration.
 If your teenager learned to drive with a stick, it's probably safe to add cars with manual transmissions to the list of those to consider.
 Otherwise, sticking with an automatic is probably a safer choice.

 These are just a few of the things that should be considered before purchasing a car for your teenager.
 Though there will certainly be other things to think about, these points are probably the most important, and should allow you to quickly narrow your list of potential cars to a manageable level.
+If you want to improve the aesthetics of the newly-purchased vehicle, you can purchase one of those bmw carbon fiber body kits.

 What influenced you when you made your first car purchase?
 Or when you helped your teen purchase his or her first car?
 How can you teach your teenager to be a safe driver?